Cairo’s mummies get a new home. And a grand procession on the way.

 The mummies in the procession were lined up in chronological order.
 The oldest rulers came first, starting with Seqenenre Taa, the last king of the 17th Dynasty, who reigned in the 16th century B.C.
 The last was the 12th century B.C. pharaoh Ramses IX.

-In between were two of the most well-known of ancient Egypt’s rulers: Ramses II, widely seen as the greatest pharaoh of the New Kingdom period, and Queen Hatshepsut, who ruled at a time when women pharaohs were very rare.
+In between were two of the most well-known of ancient Egypt’s rulers: Ramses II, widely seen as the greatest pharaoh of the New Kingdom period, and Queen Hatshepsut, who ruled at a time when female pharaohs were very rare.
 The temples of both rulers, in Luxor and Abu Simbel, are among the most visited.

 At 8:30 p.m., after following a large motorcycle escort through the empty Cairo streets, the 22 vehicles stopped in front the National Museum of Egyptian Civilization in the capital’s Fustat enclave.
 Then, a 21-gun salute followed.
 Minutes later, the parade entered the compound and Sissi walked out to greet the new arrivals.